 Tribal art > African Statues > Montol statue

-It is during healing rites, or even divination of the origins of diseases, that this sculpture played, for the members of the komtin ...
+It was during healing rites, or even divination of the origins of illnesses, that this sculpture played a major role for members of male Komtin society.

 The Montol, on the right bank of the Benué, preserved the sculptures for community use in the "dodos", thatched-roof huts decorated with trophy skulls, where they intervened in the cults following of ritual libations.